rachelcdavies/rachelcdavies.github.io/presentations.md

 permalink: /presentations/
 ---

-I uploaded my slides for past talks to [SlideShare](http://www.slideshare.net/RachelDavies) Below you can find a list of videos of my keynotes, workshops and talks.
+I put my slides for past talks on [SlideShare](http://www.slideshare.net/RachelDavies) and here are links to some of them.

 {% for video in site.videos %}
   [{{ video.title }}]({{ video.link }})